Justorganiclove/Bootstrap-Portfolio/README.md

-# Homework 2 -Basic Portfolio
+# Homework 2 -Bootstrap Portfolio
 This is a very basic (could be way more aesthetically pleasing but I ran out of time since learning JS is my main focus this week-type of thing) portfolio made with Bootstrap 4.

 ## Getting Started